 Major purchases of specialized equipment were made in the late 1960s with N.S.F. grants to the department.
 In those before-computer years large sums of money were required to purchase simple calculation devices; a four-work-station calculator doing less than a $5 calculator cost about $1300.
 Up-to-date solid-state switching and controlling modules were acquired for the research laboratories.
 With the move of the department to its present remodeled spaces the department was again given funds for equipment improvement.
 All new furniture was purchased along with some specialized psychology apparatus.
 At this time the department acquired modern video devices and the first generation of desktop computers.
 Apple II computers, WordStar word-processing programs, and NEC Spinwriter printers gradually, if noisily, replaced the office IBM typewriters.
 Computer equipment has been improved gradually, staying close to the state-of-the-art.
 With money from student computing fees and from department and grant funds, a well-equipped and continuously up-dated computer laboratory is now open to student and faculty use.

-Currently, all of the Psychology faculty and graduate students are housed in recently renovated space in the west wing of Lagomarcino Hall and in the adjoining Science Hall building.
+Currently, all of the Psychology faculty and graduate students are housed in the west wing of Lagomarcino Hall and in the adjoining Science Hall building.
 Major laboratory and office renovations were completed in both buildings in 2000 and in 2001.
 Computer equipment and lab space is state-of-the-art.
 With money from student computing fees and from department and grant funds, a well-equipped and continuously up-dated computer laboratory is now open to all students and faculty.
 In the fall of 2001, a multimedia computing laboratory was opened for use by Psychology graduate students and faculty.

 Coincident with the move to Old Botany Hall in 1967 (some would say because of it), Layton accepted a new position as Vice President of Student Affairs and remained behind in Beardshear Hall.
 Arthur Mackinney, a department industrial psychologist educated at Minnesota, was appointed Department Head.
 He accepted a central administration appointment elsewhere after three years, Charles again served a year as Acting Head, and Thomas Turnage, experimental psychology doctorate from California, Berkeley, was appointed Head in 1971, moving from the University of Maryland.
 After three years he moved to an Associate Dean position in the College of Sciences and Humanities.